22.1.07

 iv) We are going to crush those hedge fund clowns although we ourselves use more leverage and take higher risk

-v) The day traders running hedge funds are bound to get it wrong if they try to step on our hallowed turf.
+v) The day trading trash running hedge funds are bound to get it wrong if they try to step on our hallowed turf of long term private equity.

 6) How many private equity people does it take to change a light bulb?